Mammoth Cave National Park: Early 20th century: The Kentucky Cave Wars

 The difficulties of farming life in the hardscrabble, poor soil of the cave-country influenced local owners of smaller nearby caves to see opportunities for commercial exploitation, particularly given the success of Mammoth Cave as a tourist attraction.
 The "Kentucky Cave Wars" was a period of bitter competition between local cave owners for tourist money.
 Broad tactics of deception were used to lure visitors away from their intended destination to other private show caves.
 Misleading signs were placed along the roads leading to the Mammoth Cave.
 A typical strategy during the early days of automobile travel involved representatives (known as "cappers") of other private show caves hopping aboard a tourist's car's running board, and leading the passengers to believe that Mammoth Cave was closed, quarantined, caved in or otherwise inaccessible.

 In 1906, Mammoth Cave became accessible by steamboat with the construction of a lock and dam at Brownsville, Kentucky.

 In 1908, Max Kämper, a young German mining engineer, arrived at the cave by way of New York.
 Kämper had just graduated from technical college and his family had sent him on a trip abroad as a graduation present.
 Originally intending to spend two weeks at Mammoth Cave, Kämper spent several months.
 With the assistance of Ed Bishop, a Mammoth Cave Guide, Kämper produced a remarkably accurate instrumental survey of many kilometers of Mammoth Cave, including many new discoveries.
-Reportedly, Kämper also produced a corresponding survey of the land surface overlying the cave: this information was to be useful in the opening of other entrances to the cave, as soon happened with the Violet City entrance.